pschragger/IOT_Tutorials_for_VU/blink_tutorial/blink_tutorial.md

    4. Once it is working, change the delays and reflash (steps 1-3)

-   Please note that depending on the board the reverse of what is said in the example will happen.
+   Please note that depending on the board the reverse of what is said in the example will happen to the built in LED and work correctly for the wired in LED.

    5. To get your wired in led working you will need to change the setup to use the correct output pin,  the questing is whether to use the output pin number, the GPIO number or the D# .